Cornuplura nigroalbata (Arizona)

 Many of the sound files have also been modified with "fade in" and "fade out" effects, especially when the song of the cicada is not structured into distinct phrases.

-Other Websites on North American Cicadas and Singing Insects
+Other Websites on Cicadas and Singing Insects

 Cicadamania – the oldest and best-known general website for cicada enthusiasts.